 Now that we have outlined many of the needs that we have in our community, let's discuss the specific funding opportunity available.
-In 2025, TDA is accepting applications for the Downtown Revitalization Program and the [city] submitted an application, committing local matching funds in order to support our application.
-The [city/county] has been invited to continue and submit project details for an application of \$1,000,000 in grant funding as well as local matching funds committed in order to [meet the minimum requirement / improve our application's score].
-The project(s) in the application must benefit primarily low- to moderate income areas.
+In 2025, TDA is accepting applications for the Community Development Fund and the [city/county] submitted an application, committing local matching funds in order to improve our application's score.
+The [city/county] has been invited to continue and submit project details for an application of \$750,000 in grant funding as well as local matching funds committed in order to improve our application's score.
+The projects in the application must benefit primarily low- to moderate income areas.
 We do not anticipate that any project we identify will result in displacement of residents or businesses; however, if this does occur, we will minimize the impact of such displacement and assist displaced persons as required by the program.
 I have a copy of the Application Guide that includes a list of eligible activities for this funding competition, which I can share with you as well.